ApplE: A Modular Ontology of Applied Ethics and Event Context for Ethical Decision Modeling: Introduction

 \section{Introduction}

-Significant efforts in the past few decades have been made to integrate intellectual, emotional, and even physical capabilities into artificial systems through powerful learning algorithms, natural language processing techniques, and advanced robotics \cite{cominelli2018seai,abdullah2022chatgpt,sheetz2020trends}.
-However, even the state-of-the-art intelligent systems of today may not be considered inherently moral agents \cite{brozek2019can}.
-Considering how commonplace these systems are in society, especially in critical decision-making settings, developing moral machines becomes an imperative.
+Significant efforts in the past few decades have been made to integrate intellectual, emotional, and even physical capabilities into AI systems through powerful learning algorithms, natural language processing techniques, and advanced robotics \cite{zhong2025computational}.
+However, even state-of-the-art systems of today may not be considered inherently moral \cite{brozek2019can}.
+Considering how commonplace they are, especially in critical settings, developing ethical machines becomes imperative.
+More so, given that they may interact with agents who may demand immoral action from them \cite{liao2020ethics}.
+An ethics taxonomy for AI would help them navigate ethical decision-making when confronted with difficult cases with real societal impact.

+Categorizations have been presented \cite{moor2006nature} which generally consider moral machines as moral \textit{agents} or moral \textit{patients}.
+The former category places machines within the sphere of moral understanding and moral action, allowing them to affect other agents via \textit{agency}.
+The latter has to do with \textit{experience}, that of receiving an action and its consequences.
+This classification, although not concrete, is in accordance with moral psychology, specifically mind perception \cite{wegner2017mind}.
+The way we perceive our environment, agents involved, their intentions, predefined principles, and consequences of possible courses of action allow us to make ethical decisions.
+In other words, our actions are governed by our understanding of the ethical background and the event context.

+We aim to develop a representation of applied ethics theory and event context that would be viable for autonomous ethical decision-making.
+By Moor's definition, an AI built upon this representation would be an \textit{explicit ethical agent} \cite{moor2006nature}, encoded with ethics to make ethically-informed decisions.
+Earlier implementations of ethics in machines by explicit discretization leverage concepts of deontology (driven by rights and duties), epistemology (requiring information or context), and action \cite{van2002deontic}.
+More recent embeddings of ethics in AI systems may involve consequentialism (by calculating utility) and virtue ethics (upholding ethical principles of virtue), as proposed by Greene et al. \cite{greene2016embedding}.